StuartsProjects/Devices/Long Range Wireless Adapter board for ESP32CAM and RFM9x 290922/Readme.md

 Load program **1\_LED\_Blink** into the Arduino IDE.
 Press and hold the boot pin switch and then press the reset switch on the ESP32CAM.
 There is a hole in the Long Range Wireless Adapter board to push a rod through and access the reset switch that way.

 With **1\_LED\_Blink** running you should see the ESP32CAM pin 33 red LED flashing, there is a hole in the PCB to allow it to be seen.
-If the White LED is flashing, that's not good,** you did not follow the instruction above to disable it. **
+If the White LED is flashing, that's not good,**you did not follow the instruction above to disable it.**

 Next load up and run program **2\_ESP32CAM\_DeepSleep\_Test**.
 This program should print a message in the Serial monitor saying that the  LoRa device was found;

 	LoRa device found

 The program will then flash the red LED and go into a deep sleep for 30 seconds.
-If the ESP32CAM is battery powered with the original ESP32CAM AMS1117 regulator fitted this current is 3mA or so when the SD is fitted and 1.3mA when the optional MCP1702 regulator is fitted.
+If the ESP32CAM is battery powered with the original ESP32CAM AMS1117 regulator fitted this current is 3mA or so when the SD is fitted and 1.3mA when the optional MCP1702 or HT7833 regulator is fitted.
 The advantage of the MCP1702 is that at the operating current the drop-out voltage is only about 100mV so operation from a voltage supply of circa 3.4V is possible.
 The AMS1117 as fitted on the ESP32CAM has a drop-out voltage that could be as high as 1000mV, making low voltage operation problematic.
 If the supply\battery input voltage is more than 6.5V use an MCP1702 regulator(max input volts 13.2V) otherwise you could use an MCP1700 (max input volts 6.5V)

 You now need to load the **3\_ESP32CAM\_Transmit\_Picture** program that will transmit the images taken.
 To receive the images you can use a second Long Range Wireless Adapter and ESP32CAM running program **4\_ESP32CAM\_Receive\_Picture**.